Israel Rokach

-Israel Rokach, Honorary CBE (ישראל רוקח; December 31, 1896 – September 13, 1959) was an Israeli politician, Knesset member, and fourth mayor of Tel Aviv from November 15, 1936 until April 13, 1953.
+Israel Rokach, Honorary CBE (ישראל רוקח; December 31, 1896 – September 13, 1959) was an Israeli politician, Knesset member, and the fourth Mayor of Tel Aviv from 1936 to 1953.

 Biography

 Israel Rokach was born in 1896 in Neve Tzedek, then part of Jaffa.
 His mother was Rachel Rokach (born in 1863).
 His father, Shimon Rokach (born in 1863), a journalist, was one of the founders of the neighborhood.
-His grandfather, Israel Beck, revived the Hebrew printing industry in Palestine.
+His grandfather, Yisrael Bak, revived the Hebrew printing industry in Palestine.
 Rokach attended a cheder and then an Alliance Israélite Universelle school.
 He traveled to Switzerland, where he continued his education at a high school in Lausanne and then studied electrical engineering at the Zürich polytechnic.

 In 1920, Israel Rokach moved to the United Kingdom, where he worked as an electrical engineer.
 In 1922, he returned to Jaffa, where he opened a store for electrical supplies.
 In 1933, Rokach married Esther Epstein.

 Rokach died in 1959 and was buried in Trumpeldor Cemetery in Tel Aviv.